Defined Benefit or Defined Contribution

 What is a Defined Benefit pension?

-These schemes, usually known as DB schemes or Final Salary Pension Scheme, are set up by your employer, to provide a pension for you for life when you reach retirement age.
+These schemes, usually known as DB schemes or Final Salary Pension Schemes, are set up by your employer, to provide a pension for you for life when you reach retirement age.

 They are usually based on your salary and how long you have been a member of the scheme (usually years of service).